lauracmurphy/image-analysis-python-napari/episodes/introduction.md

 ## Welcome

 This course introduces essential tools and techniques for working with digital microscopy images using Python.
-It is aimed at researchers and students with some experience in microscopy and a basic familiarity with Python.
+It is aimed at researchers and students with some experience in microscopy and a basic familiarity with scripting.
 You do not need to be an expert programmer to benefit.

-We’ll use real image data and widely-used open-source Python libraries, and we’ll explore what makes digital microscopy unique—multi-dimensional data, metadata, and challenges like segmentation and feature measurement.
+We’ll use real image data and widely-used open-source Python libraries.

 ## What will we do in this course?